I love a beautiful food blog.

 It’s no secret I love Rachel Eats.
 I love her stories, the way her words whisper in my ear.
 Her photos are the most lovely intimate glimpse inside her kitchen (and her sink).
 The recipes she shares speak volumes to me about life and love and history and passion, in a no-nonsense, non-fussy way.

 Thanks to her, I now regularly make this delicious Italian lemon cake for my family and visitors.
 We feel just a wee bit Italian eating cake for breakfast.
 Believe me when I say reading Rachel and making her recipes will make you happy, happy.
 Is it weird to say you adore someone you’ve never even met?
 It’s true.
 The internet is such a weird & wonderful place.

 I first met Letizia when taking a cooking class at her home years ago, and instantly felt I had made a friend for life.
-My family and I have been lucky enough to cook with her in her kitchen several times now, and I hope to return again soon.
+My family and I have been lucky enough to cook with her in her kitchen several times now, and I will be returning again soon.
 She taught me how to make homemade pasta and gnocchi among other things- skills I hope to keep honing and practicing.